THE PRIMARY GOAL of estate planning is simple: You want to make sure your assets end up with the right folks.

 Remember the IRA you opened years ago, with your sister named as beneficiary because you hadn’t yet met your spouse?
 Unless you change the beneficiary, your sister will likely get that money after your death.
 Beneficiary designations also determine who will inherit trust assets, payable-on-death accounts and the proceeds from any life insurance.

 What about your will?
 That determines who receives assets that go through probate.
-But as you might have gathered, assets like retirement accounts and property owned jointly with right of survivorship go directly to your heirs, and aren’t subject to probate.
+But as you might have gathered, assets like retirement accounts and property owned jointly with right of survivorship can go directly to your heirs, without being subject to probate.

 While estate planning is mostly about who gets what, you’ll also want to give some thought to end-of-life decisions and to taxes.
-Federal estate taxes aren’t an issue for 99.9% of Americans, thanks to 2019’s $11.4 million estate tax exclusion.
+Federal estate taxes aren’t an issue for 99.9% of Americans, thanks to 2023’s $12.92 million estate tax exclusion and 2024’s $13.61 million.
 But your heirs could face state estate taxes, which can be owed on even midsize estates, and they will have to pay income taxes on any traditional retirement accounts you bequeath.
 With the latter in mind, you should think carefully about which assets to spend down during your lifetime and which ones to set aside for your heirs.
 Want to make sure your estate plan is fully fleshed out?
 You might start with our checklist.

 Previous: Now or Later?